WishfulVT/StreamDurationUtility/README.md

 ```
 pythonw sdu.pyw
 ```
-Using "python" instead of "pythonw" will freeze the command-line even after the program finishes execution.
+Using "python" instead of "pythonw" (or "py" and "pyw" respectively) will freeze the command-line even after the program finishes execution.

+**Notice**: on July 2023 a certain image resampling keyword, Image.ANTIALIAS, will become deprecated.
+At that time (or even now if your compiler gives you a hard time), use sdu_2023.pyw, which already uses the future-proof Image.Resampling.LANCZOS.

 ---